UCD-GW-Nitrate/npsat_engine/README.md

 ```
 mpirun -n nproc path/to/executable/npsat -p parameter_file.npsat
 ```
-This is going to execute the problem described in the parameter file. using `nproc` processors.
+This is going to execute the problem described in the parameter file using `nproc` processors.
 If the particle tracking is on, then most likely the particle trajectories have been written in several files per processor, where each file contains segments of the particle trajectories.
 To do anything useful with them you need first to gather them.
 You can do so by running the following
 ```
-path/to/executable/npsat -p parameter_file.npsat -g nproc nchunk
+path/to/executable/npsat -p parameter_file.npsat -g nproc nchunk -e nentities
 ```
-where `nproc` is the number of processors that where used during the simulation and `nchunk` is a number that is specified at the end of the simulation.
+where `nproc` is the number of processors that where used during the simulation, `nchunk` is a number that is specified at the end of the simulation and `nentities` is the number of entities (i.e. the number of wells).

 #### Compute URFs
 This gather step is going to generate one or more files with the suffix *.urfs.
 This contains the data in a suitable format for Unit Response Function calculation.